acelliott1218/Food-Survey/README.md

 **Most Popular**
 + The averages list of the user's diet-group is then analyzed
-+ The cell with the highest average is, therefor, the most popular
++ The cell with the highest average is, therefore, the most popular
 + This information is then relayed to users at the end of the survey.

 **Color Coding**